SinTan1729/chhoto-url/README.md

   apparently it's not)
 - Provides a simple API for adding new short links
 - Links are stored in an SQLite database
-- Available as a Docker container (there is no image on docker hub _yet_)
+- Available as a Docker container
 - Backend written in Java using [Spark Java](http://sparkjava.com/), frontend written in plain HTML and vanilla JS, using [Pure CSS](https://purecss.io/) for styling

 # Bloat that will not be implemented
 - Logging, tracking or spying of any kind.
-The only logs that still exist are errors printed to stderr and the default SLF4J warning
+The only logs that still exist are errors printed to stderr and the default SLF4J warning.
 - User management.
-If you need a shortener for your whole organisation, either run separate containers for everyone or use something else
+If you need a shortener for your whole organisation, either run separate containers for everyone or use something else.
 - Cookies, newsletters, "we value your privacy" popups or any of the multiple other ways modern web shows how anti-user it is.
-We all hate those and they're not needed here
+We all hate those, and they're not needed here.
-- Paywalls or messages beging for donations.
-If you want to support me (for whatever reason), you can message me through Github issues or via email [github@draganczuk.tk](mailto:github@draganczuk.tk)
+- Paywalls or messages begging for donations.
+If you want to support me (for whatever reason), you can message me through Github issues or via email.
+[github@draganczuk.tk](mailto:github@draganczuk.tk)

 I _might_ add one of those "fork me on github" thingies in the corner, though I